Jjeje007/syuppod/README.md

 ## About logs and debug

-Daemon have several logs all located in `/var/log/syuppod/`\
+Syuppod have several logs all located in `/var/log/syuppod/`\

 Starting with git commit id: e1079ebd0f4a4b8b65fdf9ebfd448e02c7fc9e66, new logging process have been added to catch almost all error.
 Unfortunately, it introduce a more complex log flow.
 The earliest errors are redirect to syslog first.
 So if you encounter any issues you should first check `/var/log/messages`.
 Then: `/var/log/syuppod/stderr.log` and `/var/log/syuppod/debug.log` (if debug is enable: `-d`).

-Daemon and terminal mode write sync and pretend process logs to, respectively:\
+Syuppod write sync and pretend process logs to, respectively:\
 `/var/log/syuppod/sync.log`\
 `/var/log/syuppod/pretend.log`